Indianapolis Opera

 RACHELLE WOOLSTON Mother

-Soprano Rachelle Woolston was born and raised in Houston, Texas, and completed her bachelor's degree in voice at Brigham Young University, then master’s and doctoral degrees at the University of Cincinnati College-Conservatory of Music.
-A Rocky Mountain Region Finalist in the Metropolitan Opera National Council Auditions, some of Dr. Woolston’s favorite stage roles include Angelica (Suor Angelica), Nedda (I Pagliacci), Adina (Elixir of Love), Violetta (La Traviata), Cio-Cio San (Madama Butterfly), The Queen of the Night (The Magic Flute), Valencienne (The Merry Widow), and Mother Abbess (The Sound of Music).
-She has performed both as a soloist and ensemble member with numerous choral groups and orchestras, including the Varna International Orchestra in Italy, Midland-Odessa Symphonic Choir, VOCE, Indianapolis Symphony Pops, Kokomo Symphony, Vox Society of Los Angeles, Southern California Mormon Choir, Vocal Arts Ensemble, and multiple local church choirs.
-Dr. Woolston has an eighteen-year career as a private voice instructor, is currently an adjunct voice professor at Ball State University, and previously held faculty positions at Marian University, Midland College, and the University of Texas Permian Basin.
-She is the past Director of Education & Community Engagement for Indianapolis Opera and is the current Director of IO’s summer vocal arts camp, Crescendo!.
-Rachelle enjoys collaborating with talented musicians in recital performances, including with her bassoonist husband, PJ.
-In her free time, she loves to travel, listen to podcasts, practice yoga, and enjoy her four children.
+Dr. Rachelle Woolston, soprano completed a bachelor's degree in voice at Brigham Young University, then master's and doctoral degrees at the University of Cincinnati College-Conservatory of Music.
+A Region Finalist in the Metropolitan Opera National Council Auditions, some of her favorite stage roles include Angelica (Suor Angelica), Nedda (I Pagliacci), Violetta (La Traviata), Cio-Cio San (Madama Butterfly), The Queen of the Night (The Magic Flute), Valencienne (The Merry Widow), and Mother Abbess (The Sound of Music).
+Orchestral performances include the Varna International Orchestra in Italy, West Texas Symphonic Choir, Indianapolis Symphony Pops, and Kokomo Symphony.
+Dr. Woolston has a eighteen-year career as a private voice instructor and is an adjunct professor of voice at Ball State University.
+She has previously served as the Director of Education & Community Engagement for Indianapolis Opera, and continues to run their Crescendo!
+Vocal Arts summer camp for high school students.
+Rachelle enjoys collaborating in recital with her husband PJ, a bassoonist, traveling, and spending time with her four children.

 Picture